AdobeDocs/campaign-web.pt-BR/help/v8/workflows/activities/push.md

     * Recurring delivery: Choose this option if you want the push notification to be sent multiple times based on a defined frequency.
 The frequency can be configured using a Scheduler activity, allowing you to schedule the push notification to be sent at regular intervals.
 -->

 1. Selecione a atividade.
 No menu do delivery, selecione os Templates que deseja usar para esse delivery.
-Saiba mais sobre modelos
+Saiba mais sobre templates

 1. Clique em Criar entrega para configurar a entrega de notificação por push.
 Para obter mais informações sobre delivery de notificação por push (Android), consulte esta página.